Watching a kitten climb the trunk of a Christmas tree is undeniably adorable, but beware! Danger lurks, as well.

 And of course, keep your camera on hand!

-What other safety tips should cat lovers keep in mind around the holidays?
+What other holiday safety tips should cat lovers keep in mind this season?
 How do you keep your kitty away from the dangers of the Christmas tree?
 Let us know in the comments below!